Paper submission checklist

 Here is a checklist for students to use before submitting their paper or other written assignment.
 It can also be used by anyone submitting a written product, whether to a school, potential employer, client, etc.

 I have had the privilege to teach students (our next generations of doers and leaders) for many years now, including at the law school, graduate, and undergraduate levels.
-I do so as an adjunct, and I am not a full-time educator, nor do I consider myself an expert writer.
-Writing is difficult for me -- sometimes painful -- and requires many edits and proofreads until it is acceptable.
-Still, I have had a tremendous amount of practice writing, including two books, many articles, plus writing as needed as a lawyer and previously a police officer (lots of reports).
+I do so as an adjunct, and I am not a full-time educator.

-I also have read thousands of written student submissions, and had many conversations with students on the topic.
-It has given me insight on areas for focus and improvement, and I believe this checklist can be of great assistance for learning and to improve the final product.
+I have also read thousands of student submissions, and had many conversations with students on the topic, and it has given me insight on areas for focus and improvement.

 1. Read (reread if needed) the paper assignment instructions.